danibene/tympan-pc/README.md

 The **LowPass_USB_Output** and the **ClapDetectorWhiteNoise** folders contain the Tympan code for low pass filtering and clap detection respectively :
  - LowPass_USB_Output : This code was used to demonstrate USB transmission.
 The cutoff frequency can be varied using the potentiometer on the Tympan.
 For more details refer to this *[tutorial](https://gitlab.critias.ca/critias_projects/stage/stage_nithin_raj/try/-/wikis/Transmitting-Audio-From-the-Tympan-to-a-PC)* in the wiki.
- - ClapDetectorWhiteNoise : This code plays white noise as and when a clap is detected by the Python script running on the external PC.
+ - ClapDetectorWhiteNoise : This code plays white noise when a clap is detected by the Python script running on the external PC.

 To test the clap detection script:
  * Run the ClapDetectorWhiteNoise code on the Tympan.